Student loan debt doesn't necessarily make it more difficult to qualify for a VA loan. However, it can impact your VA loan eligibility.

 The good news is that student loan debt doesn't necessarily make it more difficult to qualify for a VA loan.
 However, with the national student loan default rate at around 15%, staying on top of your student loans is critical when applying for a VA loan.

 Here we'll take a closer look at VA loan guidelines with student loans and how this type of debt impacts your VA loan eligibility.

 Yes, you can get a VA loan with student loan debt if you meet the financial criteria, including a satisfactory debt-to-income ratio.

 The impact of student loans on your VA loan eligibility typically lands heaviest with the debt-to-income (DTI) ratio.

-Lenders will typically need to include your student loan payment when calculating your monthly debt-to-income (DTI) ratio.
+Lenders generally include your student loan payment when calculating your monthly debt-to-income (DTI) ratio.
 They'll also look for any signs that you've missed payments or defaulted on student loans, which can jeopardize your chances of securing a mortgage.

-With many loan programs, you'll have a six- or nine-month "grace period" once you're no longer taking a full course load.
-That'll give you some time to prepare financially for the cycle of loan payments that may run for years or even decades depending on your specific situation.
+With many federal student loan programs, you'll have a six or nine-month "grace period" once you're no longer taking a full course load.
+That'll give you some time to prepare financially for the cycle of loan payments that may run for years or even decades, depending on your specific situation.

 Policies can vary from lender to lender, but, in general, students loans will count against your DTI ratio if they are: